-Using the high bandwidth of the K-12 High Speed Network (HSN) and multiple technological approaches, PORTS delivers units of study to classrooms statewide.
-There are two technology components to PORTS units of study.
+PORTS brings California State Parks into classrooms using the high bandwidth of the K-12 High Speed Network (HSN) and multiple technological approaches.
+There are two technology components to each PORTS unit of study.
 The first is the online, on-demand lesson plans and the second is the videoconferencing portion.

 Units of Study - Online and On-Demand